25.9 C

 All of these need regular inspection and replacement.
 Nonetheless, you don’t have to tend to all of them as frequently.
 Fortunately, each inspection and replacement takes barely several seconds or minutes of your time.

-Rotate your tires
+Rotate your tyres

-So, in order to prolong their useful life, what you need to do is rotate your front and back tires.
+So, in order to prolong their useful life, what you need to do is rotate your front and back tyres.
 This way, you get to even things out and really get the most value out of your tires.
 As for the frequency of this rotation, a general suggestion is that you should go for something between 6,000 and 8,000 miles.
 For an average driver, this is about six months’ worth of driving.

 DIY repairs